 First and Second Day – Dhanteras and Choti Diwali

-Diwali is typically the five day’s festivals which start with Dhanteras The first auspicious day where celebrants decorate their houses with floor decoration called rangoli.
+Diwali is typically the five-day festivals that start with Dhanteras which is on 25 Oct 2019.
+The first auspicious day where celebrants decorate their houses with floor decoration called rangoli.
 Rangoli is a colorful sand painting made with hand.

 On the First day, people tend to buy gold ornaments and utensils.
-The second day is the day of Choti Diwali in which people decorate houses with Diwali diyas.
+The second day is the day of Choti Diwali which is on 26 Oct 2019 in which people decorate houses with Diwali diyas.

 The third day – Laxmi Puja

-The third day is the main festival day of Diwali.
-The climax reaches at late evening after sunset which is also the darkest night.
+The third day is the main festival day of Diwali which is on 27 Oct 2019 The climax reaches late evening after sunset which is also the darkest night.

 When families gather together to worship of The Lord Ganesha and the Goddess Laxmi puja (Goddess of wealth and prosperity) at individual houses, shops, buildings, temples, etc.

-Chanting with mouth-watering feasts, mithai and firecrackers and exchange Diwali greetings among friends, peers, relative, and colleagues.
+Chanting with mouth-watering feasts, mithai and firecrackers and exchange Diwali greetings among friends, peers, relatives, and colleagues.

 The fourth day – The Govardhan Puja

-The fourth day of Diwali is celebrating in some parts of India as Govardhan Puja.
+The fourth day of Diwali is celebrating in some parts of India as Govardhan Puja which is on 28 Oct 2019.
 Lord Krishna on this day uplifted Goverdhan hill to save villagers of Vrindavan from the torrential storms and rains.

 Also called as, Annakoot which literally means mountain of food, devotees of Lord Krishna prepare almost fifty-six varieties of vegetarian food devoid of onion and garlic.